aws-samples/oee-dashboards-for-aws-iot-sitewise/README.md

 ```

 ## Bag Handling System (BHS) Data Simulation
 You can capture and stream data to AWS IoT SiteWise from a physical BHS as described on the AWS Blog [Creating OEE Dashboards for AWS IoT SiteWise](update-link.com).
 Alternatively , you can do it by using historical data captured from a physical system.
-The sample data is provided in this repository in order for you to run a simulation of a BHS and stream data to AWS IoT SiteWise as if sensor data was being generated in real time.
+The sample data provided in this repository is synthetic data in order for you to run a simulation of a BHS and stream it to AWS IoT SiteWise as if sensor data was being generated in real time.

 ### Setting up the environment for data streaming to AWS IoT SiteWise
 1. From the environment where you cloned the project, navigate to the sample data `sensor_data.tar.gz` location.